 In the past, I've mentioned our eternal efforts to uncover small companies that will eventually appreciate many times in value.
 The legendary Peter Lynch called such companies "multibaggers," and they are the real difference-makers in a lifetime of investing -- the ones that easily make up for mediocre and failed investments.

 Today, I thought it would be interesting to look at Audible, and why it turned into a seven-bagger for me over a relatively short period.
-It's especially interesting now because since this column first ran over a year ago, it has taken several big swings.
-It rose and became my first-ever eight-bagger, but it has since dipped below a four-bagger!
-That's still an outstanding gain, of course, and perhaps we can learn why, in this short period of time, the stock achieved what it takes an index fund years to reach at historical market growth.
-We love indexing and think it should be a core part of your portfolio, but Audible offers a great example of how small-cap investing can really juice your returns.
+It's especially interesting now, because the stock took several big swings since this column first ran more than three years ago, and the company was finally bought out by Amazon.com.
+Its story offers a great example of how small-cap investing can really juice your returns.

 Hear me now

 Audible is the No. 1 provider of spoken-word content on the Internet.
 Besides audio books, it also provides daily newspaper and magazine articles, interesting speeches, and various other nifty things.
-Users can download the content to listen via encoded MP3 files on their portable player, burn it onto a CD, or just listen on their computer.
+Users can download the content to listen via encoded MP3 files on their portable players, burn it onto CDs, or just listen on their computers.
 Think of how handy it would be to listen to The New York Times or The Wall Street Journal on the way to work every morning!

 When I started, a $14.99 monthly fee allowed me to download two books each month.
-I was able to catch up on things I should have read long ago but never had the time.
+I was able to catch up on things I should have read long ago but never had the time for.
 The Hobbit motivated me to read the entire Lord of the Rings trilogy.
 Jeffrey DeMunn's narration of Stephen King's Dreamcatcher was outstanding.
 Ernest Hemingway's The Old Man and the Sea was short but sweet.
-I recently finished Tolstoy's epic War and Peace -- long but outstanding.
-I would never have discovered gems such as Ender's Game and Life of Pi if it weren't for Audible.
-All "told," some 100 books have passed through my now-ancient Rio 500 MP3 player and into my head.
+Atlas Shrugged, Ayn Rand's 55-hour epic, was not short.
+I would never have discovered such gems as Ender's Game and Life of Pi if it weren't for Audible.
+All "told," more than 100 books have passed through my now-ancient Rio 500 MP3 player and into my head.

-In September 2003, I bought in at $1.14 per share (pre-split).
-This was before I joined the Hidden Gems team, and unbeknownst to me, Tom Gardner placed it on his Hidden Gems Watch List in the October 2003 issue, citing a move toward positive free cash flow, non-dilutive management, top-line growth, and other improving fundamentals.
+In September 2003, I bought in at a pre-split $1.14 per share.
+This was before I joined the team, and unbeknownst to me, Tom Gardner placed it on his Hidden Gems Watch List in the October 2003 issue, citing a move toward positive free cash flow, non-dilutive management, top-line growth, and other improving fundamentals.

-Since then, we've seen seven straight quarters of positive cash from operations; five quarters of GAAP profitability; a reverse stock split (which raised my cost basis to $3.50 per share); a relisting on the Nasdaq; a deal with Apple to get content in the iTunes Music Store and to make the hot-selling iPod players "Audible ready;" deals with Dell
+Since then, the company has rolled out 16 out of 17 quarters of positive cash from operations, a reverse stock split (which raised my cost basis to $3.50 per share), a relisting on the Nasdaq, and a deal with Apple to get content in the iTunes Music Store and to make the hot-selling iPod players "Audible-ready."
+There were also MP3 players from SanDisk

 - After a period of decline, accelerating sales growth.